Carbon Monoxide Poisoning And Landlord Liability

 Philadelphia – Harrisburg – Scranton – Pittsburgh – Erie – Pennsylvania

 Although many appliances are slowly shifting from gas to electric, there are many household staples that still rely on gas, such as water heaters, furnaces, stoves, and gas heaters, especially in the older homes and apartments of Pennsylvania.
 If not properly installed, these appliances can leak carbon monoxide (or CO) into your home, poisoning you and your loved ones.
 Carbon monoxide is called the silent or invisible killer for a reason.
 It is all but impossible to know whether carbon monoxide is leaking into your home without a carbon monoxide detector.

 Landlords are Responsible for Safe Appliances

 If you are a renter, it is your landlord’s responsibility to make sure that these appliances are able to function properly.
 Annual safety checks must be carried out to verify that piping, valves, appliances, and flues are safe and up-to-date.
 For your own safety, ask your landlord or purchase your own carbon monoxide detector if you have any gas appliances in your home.
-If you have suffered an injury due to carbon monoxide poisoning, feel free to contact Lowenthal & Abrams, personal injury lawyers in Pennsylvania, at 888-979-7298 today for an initial consultation
+If you have suffered an injury due to carbon monoxide poisoning, feel free to contact Lowenthal & Abrams, Injury Attorneys, personal injury lawyers in Pennsylvania, at 888-979-7298 today for an initial consultation

 Symptoms of Carbon Monoxide Poisoning